Shopify/maintenance_tasks/README.md

   safely interrupted and resumed.
 * Idempotency of `Task#process`: it should be safe to run `process` multiple times for the same element of the collection.
 Read more in [this Sidekiq best practice][sidekiq-idempotent].
-It's important if the Task errors and you run it again, because the same element that errored the Task may well be processed again.
+It’s important if the Task errors and you run it again, because the same element that errored the Task may well be processed again.
 It especially matters in the situation described above, when the iteration duration exceeds the timeout: if the job is re-enqueued, multiple